Federal holiday pressures companies to give Juneteenth off

 _______

-Associated Press Writers Uroomba Jamal, Anne D’Innocenzio, Michelle Chapman and Roger Schneider contributed to this story.
+Associated Press Writers Urooba Jamal, Anne D’Innocenzio, Michelle Chapman and Roger Schneider contributed to this story.